 Weighing a colossal 71,044 tonnes, our Christmas gift wrapping, sticky tape and cards are astoundingly 348 times heavier than the Statue of Liberty.
 That equates to £6.7 million spent at landfill.

 Christmas cards are the worst offender, with 30,000 tonnes tossed out every year, which is the equivalent of £2.8 million in landfill costs.
 This is followed by 17,444 tonnes of wrapping paper thrown away by the UK.

 We also bin over 1.2 million miles of sticky tape – that’s enough tape to wrap around the Earth 499 times.

-For all those toys with ‘batteries not included’, the UK has it covered – over Christmas, we’ll use enough batteries to power 189,000 cars!
+For all those toys with ‘batteries not included’, the UK has it covered – over Christmas, we use enough batteries to power 189,000 cars!

 For a different perspective, the weight of our discarded food packaging is equivalent to 1.8 billion bottles of prosecco.

 Plastic packaging and glass are the biggest causes of waste, but drink cans aren’t too far behind.
-7,500 tonnes of aluminium cans will be thrown out in the UK, which totals £700k in landfill costs.
+7,500 tonnes of aluminium cans are thrown out in the UK, which totals £700k in landfill costs.
 If you stacked these cans, they’d be 3.8 million times taller than the world’s biggest building, the Burj Khalifa skyscraper.